Big Beach Busk

 The Big Beach Busk is an annual music and performance event which takes place on the last Saturday in August in Portobello, Edinburgh.
-It was founded by Edinburgh resident Paul Lambie in 2010 with approximately 80 performers taking part; in 2018 the event attracted 400 musicians.
+It was founded by Edinburgh resident Paul Lambie in 2010, the event began with approximately 80 performers taking part; in 2018 the event attracted 400 musicians.
 It is estimated the event attracts around 15,000 visitors to Portobello every year.

 The Busk has also hosted Portobello's annual sandcastle competition, which raised £196 in 2018 for Portobello Toddler Hut, and the Scottish Volleyball Association beach volleyball championships.